ppy/osu-wiki/news/2025/2025-01-01-midnight-moment-art-contest-results.md

 ### peppy's picks

 The year may have come to an end, but some traditions never do.
-We present to you [peppy](https://osu.ppy.sh/users/2)'s personal fabourites that will be joining the top-voted entries on the main menu:
+We present to you [peppy](https://osu.ppy.sh/users/2)'s personal favourites that will be joining the top-voted entries on the main menu:

 [![](https://assets.ppy.sh/contests/226/banners/JlNN.jpg)](https://assets.ppy.sh/contests/226/winners/JlNN.png)